openbible-io/bump-and-publish/README.md

 Sets `version` and `openbible.published` with the current date in `package.json`.

 ## Publishing
-Pushes tag and runs `npm publish`.
+Pushes tag and runs `npm publish` with provenance.